 - The successful candidate will have to make himself/herself available for an interview via Skype.

 - ESR membership fees for 2020 or 2021 must be settled.

 Please note that each candidate can only apply for one ESOR fellowship programme and one of the available topics at once.

 Duration and funding

-The fellowship will start either on October or November 1, 2021 and will last for 12 months.
+The fellowship will start on November 1st, 2021 and will last for 12 months.
 The fellow has to ensure his/her availability for the exact period stated as any postponement is not possible.

 This fellowship will be supported by a grant which supports the fellow’s travel and accommodation expenses during the training period.
 ESR cannot guarantee that the grant will cover these costs in full.
 During the period of the training that fellow is responsible for covering his/her expenses and his/her own health insurance.
 The grant (approx. €1,900 per month) will be paid out on a monthly basis.